natsuo26/BankProductMarketingAnalysis/README.md

 # **Bank Product Marketing Analysis**

-## *This is a repository for my mini-project, Bank Product Market Analysis.*
+## *This is a repository for my mini-project, Bank Product Marketing Analysis.*

 ### Project: Bank Product Marketing Analysis